anandgupta565/finops-certified-practitioner/03-finops-persona.md

 * Executives
     * CEO - Primary Goal: Assurance that cloud investments are aligned with business objectives.
-    * CTO / CIO - Primary Goal:*Leverage technology* to give the business a market and competitive advantage.
+    * CTO / CIO - Primary Goal:*Leverage technology* to give the business a market and competitive *advantage*.
     * CFO - Primary Goal: Manage the cost of cloud utilization (among other costs across the org) and ensuring that money is wisely spent.
 <br>